All Authors A-Z

 John Brockington is Emeritus Professor of Sanskrit in the School of Asian Studies at the University of Edinburgh.
 He has published widely on Sanskrit literature, especially epics, and is the Secretary General of the International Association of Sanskrit studies.
 Mary Brockington has published on the Ramayana, the Mahabharata, and the Harivamsa, and on traditional tales and early literature in Europe and South Asia.
 John Brockington is emeritus Professor of Sanskrit in the School of Asian Studies at the University of Edinburgh.
 He has published widely on Sanskrit literature, especially epics, and is the Secretary General of the International Association of Sanskrit studies.
 Mary Brockington has published on the Ramayana, the Mahabharata, and the Harivamsa, and on traditional tales and early literature in Europe and South Asia.

 Chris van Allsburg lives in Providence, Rhode Island and lectures at the Rhode Island School of Design.
-He is a sculptor and artist.
+He is a sculptor and artist, and twice winner of the Caldecott Medal, first for Jumanji, and then for The Polar Express.
+He has also received a Lifetime Achievement Award from the Society of Illustrators in October 2009.

 Gert Jonkers and Jop van Bennekom are the creators of Fantastic Man, a formal and intelligent men's fashion magazine that positions itself above the commercial fray with a singular tone and elegant design.
 Based in Amsterdam and London, in 2010 they launched the female counterpart of Fantastic Man called The Gentlewoman, a modern ladies style journal.